Crest Nicholson’s (CRST) Add Rating Reiterated at Peel Hunt

-Peel Hunt reissued their add rating on shares of Crest Nicholson (LON:CRST) in a report released on Thursday morning, Digital Look reports.
-They currently have a GBX 390 ($5.10) price objective on the stock.
+Peel Hunt reaffirmed their add rating on shares of Crest Nicholson (LON:CRST) in a research note published on Thursday, LSE.Co.UK reports.
+Peel Hunt currently has a GBX 390 ($5.10) price target on the stock.

-Several other brokerages have also weighed in on CRST.
-Canaccord Genuity reissued a buy rating and issued a GBX 450 ($5.88) price objective on shares of Crest Nicholson in a report on Thursday.
-UBS Group downgraded Crest Nicholson to a sell rating and reduced their price objective for the stock from GBX 320 ($4.18) to GBX 315 ($4.12) in a research report on Thursday, March 18th.
-Liberum Capital restated a hold rating and issued a GBX 435 ($5.68) target price on shares of Crest Nicholson in a research report on Thursday.
-Finally, JPMorgan Chase & Co. upped their target price on Crest Nicholson from GBX 280 ($3.66) to GBX 320 ($4.18) and gave the stock an underweight rating in a research report on Monday, March 29th.
-Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and two have given a buy rating to the company’s stock.
-The company currently has a consensus rating of Hold and an average target price of GBX 372.22 ($4.86).
+CRST has been the topic of several other reports.
+Canaccord Genuity restated a buy rating and issued a GBX 450 ($5.88) price objective on shares of Crest Nicholson in a research report on Thursday.
+UBS Group cut shares of Crest Nicholson to a sell rating and lowered their price objective for the company from GBX 320 ($4.18) to GBX 315 ($4.12) in a research report on Thursday, March 18th.
+Barclays upped their target price on shares of Crest Nicholson from GBX 375 ($4.90) to GBX 420 ($5.49) and gave the stock an equal weight rating in a research report on Friday.
+Peel Hunt restated an add rating and set a GBX 390 ($5.10) price target on shares of Crest Nicholson in a research report on Thursday.
+Finally, Liberum Capital reiterated a hold rating and issued a GBX 435 ($5.68) price objective on shares of Crest Nicholson in a report on Thursday.
+Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the company.
+The company currently has an average rating of Hold and an average target price of GBX 372.22 ($4.86).

 Crest Nicholson Holdings plc builds homes in the United Kingdom.
 It develops and sells apartments, houses, and regeneration schemes, as well as commercial properties.
 The company serves first-time buyers, families, and investors.
 Crest Nicholson Holdings plc was founded in 1963 and is headquartered in Chertsey, the United Kingdom.